Let's Celebrate Kwanzaa!

 Students will learn about multicultural celebrations.

-- Students will compare and contrast Kwanzaa to other celebrations.
+- Compare and contrast Kwanzaa to other celebrations.

 - My First Kwanzaa Book by Deborah Newton Chocolate and illustrated by Cal Massey